 If there is a concurrent pending application for any form of relief other than suspension/cancellation, the Immigration Judge must include this application as part of his or her reserved decision.
-If the Immigration Judge would deny a concurrent application for relief, but for the requirement to reserve decision, adjournment code "29" (concurrent application) must be entered.
+If the Immigration Judge would deny a concurrent application for relief, but for OPPM 12-01: Procedures on Handling Applications for Suspension/Cancellation page 4 in Non-Detained Cases Once Numbers are no Longer Available in a Fiscal Year the requirement to reserve decision, adjournment code "29" (concurrent application) must be entered.

-If the Immigration Judge grants an alien's application for asylum or adjustment of status, 8 C.F.R.
-1240.21(c)(2) mandates that the application for suspension or cancellation be denied as a matter of discretion, so the decision need not be reserved.
-See section III, A.1.b, above.
+If the Immigration Judge grants an alien's application for asylum or adjustment of status, 8 C.F.R. § 1240.21(c)(2) mandates that the application for suspension or cancellation be denied as a matter of discretion, so the decision need not be reserved.
+See section III, A. 1. b, above.